andrearcaina/fulvo/README.md

 CPS 510 Database Web UI

 ## Preamble
-This project is a web application that allows users to interact with a Oracle database with populated data.
+This project is a web application that allows users to interact with an Oracle database with populated data.
 The application will be built using Python and Flask, with SQLAlchemy as the ORM.

 ## User Requirements
 The user will be able to: